-Samsung Galaxy S20+ vs Galaxy Note 10+: What to Know
+Samsung Galaxy S20+ vs Galaxy Note 10+: Which One to Buy?

 |Launched at $1,099

 As you can see from our table chart above, the Galaxy S20+ and the Galaxy Note 10+ from 2019 are actually pretty similar in several ways.
+However, they’re very different in several other ways, and that’s before we even mention the big Galaxy S20 Ultra.

-Samsung added a bigger screen, newer internals, improved the cameras and threw in a bigger battery which made the S series very close to the size and performance of the Galaxy Note lineup.
+Samsung added a bigger screen, newer internals, improved the cameras and threw in a bigger battery which makes the Galax S series comparable or better than the Galaxy Note for the first time ever.

-If you already have a Galaxy Note 10 there are likely not very many reasons to upgrade, but for someone with an older device trying to decide between the two, here’s what is important.
+If you already have a Galaxy Note 10 or Note 10+ there are likely not very many reasons to upgrade, but for someone with an older device trying to decide between the two, here’s what is important.
 They are both huge but the Galaxy S20+ is a little smaller.
-And while it has a bigger battery and the cameras don’t seem all that different, they are.
-The Galaxy S20+ has new camera tech, works with 5G, and is upgraded in several areas we’ll break down below.

-From what we know, Samsung will release three different Galaxy S20 models in 2020.
-Those being the cheapest and smallest 6.2-inch Galaxy S20, a bigger 6.7-inch Galaxy S20+ and a massive 6.9-inch Galaxy S20 Ultra 5G.
-It sounds like all three models with come with 5G connectivity, although 5G might be optional for the smaller models.

-Oddly enough, the middle model, the S20+ is actually better than Samsung’s biggest most expensive Galaxy Note 10+ in a few areas and gets outdone by the bigger Galaxy S20 Ultra.
-This also means the Galaxy Note 11 will likely be a beast of a phone, but we’re getting ahead of ourselves.
+The Galaxy S20+ has new camera tech, works with 5G, and is upgraded in several areas the Note 10 simply can’t match.
+This also means the Galaxy Note 11 (Note 20) will likely be a beast of a phone, but we’re getting ahead of ourselves.

+The Galaxy S20+ has a 6.7-inch screen compared to 6.8-inches on the Galaxy Note 10+.
+Then, there’s an even bigger 6.9-inch Galaxy S20 Ultra 5G that’s insanely huge and powerful.
+Buyers definitely have choices here in 2020.

 Overall these are two powerful and capable phones, so you’ll have to decide if a bigger screen and a stylus are important, or if you want newer cameras and 5G.
-If you’re coming from something older like an S8+ or the Galaxy S9 it’s definitely worth the switch.
+If you’re coming from something older like an S8+ or the Galaxy Note 9 it’s definitely worth the switch.
 Keep reading as we break down the important categories that separate these two devices from one another.

 These two phones are very similar but one area that is very different even though it’s hard to tell by the stat sheet is the screen.
-The Galaxy S20 will be using Samsung’s newest 120Hz refresh rate screens.
+The Galaxy S20 uses Samsung’s newest 120Hz refresh rate screens.
 This means the phone refreshes everything on the screen 120 times a second, twice as often as the 60Hz screen on the Galaxy Note 10 and older phones.
 Making everything from apps, games and the entire operating system seem faster, smooth, and more enjoyable.
+It also has a higher touch response rate.

 - Samsung Galaxy S20+: 6.7-inch, 120Hz, 3200 x 1440 Quad-HD AMOLED